 Acceptance of one’s sin is one of the most difficult things to do.
 The tax collector did not only admit that he is a sinner.
 He has even asked for the Lord’s mercy because of his sins.
 He recognized that his sin will reap him punishment.
 Unlike the Pharisee who exalted his own righteousness before God, he humbly admitted that he has not done anything right.
 He knows that he doesn’t deserve any favor from the Lord.
 He recognized that the Lord knows every single sin that he has committed against Him and he is to be justly punished.

 It is an expression of the need for the Lord

 The tax collector expressed his need for the Lord more than anything else through this prayer acknowledging that nothing else matters to him more than God and His forgiveness.
 He knew that his sin has alienated him from God and he didn’t want to stay that way for the Lord is everything to him.
 He can’t be satisfied and content without Him.
 But will the Lord accept him?

 It is an expression of faith and trust

 The tax collector uttered this prayer because deep inside, he believed that the Lord is merciful and gracious enough to forgive him.
 He believed that all that God needs is for him to sincerely repent from his sins and ask for His mercy.
 And true enough, he has asked only for mercy but he received more than what he asked for.
 Jesus said that this man went home not only forgiven but justified.

 Good to know:

-And did you also know that this prayer is the most popular prayer used while praying with the prayer rope?
+And did you also know that the Jesus prayer / prayer of the heart is the most popular prayer used while praying with the prayer rope?